KotlinMania/ember-ml-kotlin/external/klang/README.md

 # KLangNative

-**Native-first, C-layout systems programming library in pure Kotlin** — optimized for deterministic, bit-exact low-level primitives on Kotlin/Native (and JVM).
-JavaScript parity is out-of-scope until a native addon exists.
+**Native-first, C-layout systems programming library in pure Kotlin** — optimized for deterministic, bit-exact low‑level primitives on Kotlin/Native (and JVM).
+JavaScript parity is out-of-scope until a Node/WASM addon exists.

 ## What is KLangNative?

 KLangNative is **not** a cinterop wrapper or FFI layer.
 It's a **pure Kotlin implementation** that precisely replicates C's bitwise operations, memory model, and numeric behavior—with a priority on native performance and ABI fidelity.
 JS support is deferred; native heap and C/Metal interop are the focus.

-## Why KLang Exists
+## Why KLangNative Exists

 Multiple large-scale C-to-Kotlin porting projects failed or took months to debug due to subtle behavioral differences between Kotlin and C: